How To Catch Any Fish

 Wolf Fish Lures

 Wolf Fish will readily strike surface lures when they are in shallow water.
-The Heddon Super Spook is an excellent choice but make sure you upgrade the hooks and split rings which for some reason appear to be made for guppy fishing.
+The Heddon Super Spook is an excellent choice but make sure you upgrade the hooks and split rings.
 Yo-Zuri Crystal Minnows will also draw strikes, as will Peacock Bass-style Rattle Jigs.
+They hit spinnerbaits well but tear them up quickly.

 Wolf Fish Baits